Bohdan Soroka

 Bohdan Soroka (Богдан Сорока; 2 September 1940 – 9 April 2015) was a Ukrainian graphic artist.
 He worked in black-and-white, and later in his life added color linocut technique.
 His work in graphic arts is characterized by its expressionistic style and imaginative pictorial representations.
-Soroka has exhibited in Ukraine, England, Germany, France, Poland, Canada, and the United States.
+Soroka exhibited in Ukraine, England, Germany, France, Poland, Canada, and the United States.
 He received first prize at the International Ex Libris Competition in Vilnius in 1989, and was a founder and the first chair of the graphic department at the Lviv National Academy of Art.

 He was also known as a major collector of Hutsulian folk art, especially wooden candelabra, of which he had the largest collection in Ukraine.
 His Memoirs are currently a bestseller in Ukraine.
 They were included on a list of the ten best contemporary Ukrainian biographical prose works.

 Biography

 Bohdan Soroka was born in Lviv, Ukraine on September 2, 1940 in Brygidky prison, where his mother was a political prisoner held by the Soviets.
 Bohdan Soroka was raised by his grandparents, mathematician Myron Zarytsky and his wife Volodymyra, since his parents, Kateryna Zarytska and Mykhailo Soroka, were both serving time in the Gulag as a Soviet political prisoners.

 Soroka graduated from the Lviv National Academy of Arts in 1964 and associated himself with the dissident political and artistic movement of the 1960s, which blossomed in Ukraine after the death of Stalin.